zgoad1/Hauke/README.md

 ***C***

+- The player can move the camera when paused
+- Fireplace wood holder is discolored
+- Ben's leg in his sitting animation needs keyframes
+- Caretaker Maggie doesn't turn her head in the first scene
 - Clicking before the dbox entry animation is finished will make the dbox exit and leave the text on screen
 - SmoothTurnCR messes with NPC (and Player???) rotation in the 60 frames after you exit dialogue